History of iPhone 4: Changing everything — again

 Price once again stayed the same, $199 and $299 on contract.

 The iPhone 4 launched on June 15, 2010.
 It would hit 88 countries and 185 carriers by the end of the year.
 Apple also launched iOS 4 along with it.
-Despite an initial rollout of only 5 countries, and considerable supply constraint, they still sold 1.7 million that first weekend.
-Apple:
+Despite an initial rollout of only 5 countries, and considerable supply constraint, Apple still sold 1.7 million that first weekend.
+Steve Jobs said, via Apple:

-AT&T let anyone within 6 months of their upgrade window qualify for full subsidy pricing - likely because Verizon was coming - and even though the iPhone 4 provided far more hardware features than the iPhone 3GS, it was again aimed primarily at iPhone 3G owners and new customers, not the smaller niche of year-over-year upgrades.
+AT&T let anyone within 6 months of their upgrade window qualify for full subsidy pricing — likely because they had an inkling what was coming — and even though the iPhone 4 provided far more hardware features than the iPhone 3GS, it was again aimed primarily at iPhone 3G owners and new customers, not the smaller niche of year-over-year upgrades.
 Sascha Segan for PC Mag

 The iPhone 4 is the best iPhone ever.
 That's for certain.
 It's the best media playing phone on the market, a terrific camera phone, and a truly awesome game-playing phone.
 It easily makes the cut for our list of The 10 Best Touch-Screen Phones.
 It's not the best phone-calling phone, but we've gone well beyond the era when everyone bought handheld, networked computers primarily for making long voice calls.